jtanx/fontforge/doc/sphinx/fontutils/sfddiff.rst

    references, the background of the character will contain the splines from fontfile2 (sadly references can not be placed in the background).

-.. object:: -ignorehints
+.. option:: -ignorehints

    If specified, then no hint differences will be reported.

-.. object:: -help
+.. option:: -help

    Provides a mini description and will list the available options.

-.. object:: -usage
+.. option:: -usage

    Lists the available options.

-.. object:: -version
+.. option:: -version

    Displays the current version of *sfddiff*.